AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Christianity demands.
 But he afterwards came to advocate and defend the persecution of religious opponents.

-Milman observes: \"With shame and horror we hear from Augustine himself that fatal axiom which impiously arrayed cruelty in the garb of Christian charity.\"[^405] He was the first in the long line of Christian persecutors and illustrates the character of the theology that swayed him in the wicked spirit that impelled him to advocate the right to persecute Christians who differ from those in power.
+Milman observes: "With shame and horror we hear from Augustine himself that fatal axiom which impiously arrayed cruelty in the garb of Christian charity."[^405] He was the first in the long line of Christian persecutors and illustrates the character of the theology that swayed him in the wicked spirit that impelled him to advocate the right to persecute Christians who differ from those in power.
 The dark pages